 3. Be creative, open-minded and always strive to excel and innovate your craft.

-Constantly search to uncover new techniques, refine them and incorporate those well-trained skills into your set.
-If your skill advancement begins to plateau, approach a technique with a different angle and add variable depth to that skill.
+Constantly search to acquire unfamiliar techniques and hopefully discover some new ones on your own.
+Refine them and incorporate those well-trained skills into your set.
+If your skill advancement begins to plateau, approach a technique with a different angle or add variable depth to that skill by performing more tasks between the mix.

 4. Be aware of and believe in your own skills and talents.